littleuniversestudios/angular-cli-tools/README.md

-Command Line Interface tools when generating new Angular 2 projects OR for use with your existing Angular 2 project.
+Command Line Interface tools when generating a new Angular 2 project OR for use with your existing Angular 2 project.

 ##Install